 The Mechanism

-Writing requires peak cognitive resources: working memory, attention, language processing, and executive function.
-These systems are energy-intensive and highly sensitive to physical state.
-When the body is depleted, writing capacity goes offline first.[11]
+Writing needs peak brain power: working memory, attention, language, and executive function.
+These systems use lots of energy.
+They're very sensitive to physical state.
+When the body is drained, writing power drops first.[11]

 Research Insight

-Physiological factors are often overlooked because they seem unrelated to "writing problems."
-However, circadian optimization alone can dramatically improve writing capacity.[12]
+Physiological factors are often overlooked.
+They seem unrelated to "writing problems."
+Yet matching our schedule to our body clock alone can boost writing output a great deal.[12]

 5. Composition Block

-Composition block occurs when we lack the specific skills, strategies, or knowledge needed to execute a particular writing task.
-This has nothing to do with motivation or perfectionism.
-It is about genuinely not knowing how to proceed with the structural, stylistic, or content demands of the project.
+Composition block occurs when we lack the skills or knowledge a writing task demands.
+This has nothing to do with drive or perfectionism.
+We just do not know how to handle the structure, style, or content the project asks for.

 Key Symptoms